wsyd414/IntroToGithub/README.md

 Welcome to class.
 First things first, let's get to know our tools.
 Within the development industry when we build something, we usually build in large teams.
-The really powerful programs require many people working on the project together as a team.
-A problem that arises when multiple people are working on code on the same project, is that we may change code that affects another contributors code.
+Powerful programs require many people working on the project together as a team.
+A problem that arises when multiple people are working on the same code in the same project, is that we may change code that affects another contributors code.
-No good.
+That's not good.

 In comes version control.
 Git is an example of a version control system.
 Version control is simply that.
 Version control systems (VCS's) track and manage the version/state of the source code.